 With their small size, cute appearance and contained housing requirements, hamsters make great first pets!
-However, just because they are less demanding pets than say a dog, that doesn’t mean we should care for their needs any less.
-Guest writer, and experienced hamster owner Jess list the basic dos and don’ts when is comes to hamster care!
+However, just because they are less demanding pets, that doesn’t mean we should care for their needs any less.
+Guest writer, and experienced hamster owner Jess lists the basic do’s and don’ts when is comes to hamster care!

 The Dos and Don’ts When Caring For Your Hamster

 To ensure that your furry friend is as happy as possible, read these following guidelines to help you learn the ‘Dos’ and the ‘Don’ts’.